White Rhino Marijuana Strain

 Once you have planted your bud, you can expect an extremely high yield; one of the many reasons that growers choose White Rhino over White Widow is because its average yield is massively increased.

 Another reason is that the cannabinoid content is massively increased as well.

 White Rhino is one of those strains with an insanely high level of average THC per plant.
 With upper measurements registering at 22% and average plant yields at 18%, White Rhino beats a significant number of other Indica hybrids in sheer THC concentration levels.

 This high quantity of THC is what makes this strain a little bit dangerous for inexperienced users – if you aren’t used to the powerful kickback of White Rhino, you might find yourself knocked entirely out of your mind.

 This is also another possible argument for why it is called White Rhino – it hits so hard that you might actually think a rhino had attacked you.

 What about CBD content?
 Does it keep up with THC levels?

 Like many other indicas that have been bred for sheer THC intensity, White Rhino does not possess a high quantity of CBD.

 You can typically expect around 1% CBD content in your White Rhino; this is actually a little bit more than most high-strength indicas, so White Rhino does offer at least some of the useful medicinal effects that CBD can generally cause.

-So what kind of therapeutic effects can White Rhino help with?
+So what kind of therapeutic effects can WR help with?

 Medical Benefits of White Rhino Marijuana Strain